Gaurav890/Elda/caregiver-dashboard/RESUME_HERE.md

 # Login with test@example.com / password123
 # Should redirect to /care-circle

-# 3. Click any patient → Should see:
+# 3. Click any patient → Should see all 6 tabs:
 #    - Overview tab: 4 KPIs, timeline, insights
 #    - Routine tab: Schedule list with CRUD operations
+#    - Reports tab: 3 interactive charts with time range selector
 #    - Conversations tab: Chat timeline with AI/Patient messages
 #    - Alerts tab: 6 alerts with filters and acknowledge buttons
-#    - Reports tab: 3 interactive charts with time range selector
-#    - Notes tab: Placeholder content (coming next)
+#    - Notes to AI tab: 5 notes with add/edit/delete functionality
 ```

 ---